dsolstad/nahmii2csv/README.md

 # nahmii2csv.py

-Parses swaps and liquidity mining from Nahmii v2 and converts it to CSV, especially formatted for kryptosekken.no for tax calculations.
+Parses swaps, liquidity mining and airdrops from Nahmii v2 and converts it to CSV, especially formatted for kryptosekken.no for tax calculations.

 ## Usage